PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Comparison with

 \section{Comparison with \adaseka{}}

 \adaseka{}~\citep{li2026spectral} extends \seka{} with a query-adaptive multi-expert routing mechanism that dynamically selects among multiple projection subspaces based on the input query's semantic intent.
-While this achieves strong performance on several benchmarks, it comes at substantial computational cost: +0.27\,s latency (9$\times$ \prismk{}) and +15.59\,GB peak memory, placing it in a fundamentally different efficiency regime from single-projection methods like \seka{} and \prism{}.
+While this achieves strong performance on several benchmarks, it comes at substantial memory cost: +15.59\,GB peak memory, placing it in a fundamentally different memory regime from single-projection methods like \seka{} and \prism{}.

 Table~\ref{tab:adaseka_full} provides the full comparison.
 Key observations: